btrkeks/bookminer/README.md

 ### TODO
 - [ ] Allow setting terminal arguments
 - [ ] Handle space in tags
-- [ ] Display the currently selected Anki config in the final menu
+- [ ] Display the currently selected Anki settings in the final menu
 - [ ] Integrate with Okular using their [D-Bus API](https://docs.kde.org/trunk5/en/kid3/kid3/dbus-api.html)
 - [ ] Pressing space in the tag selection should advance to the next tag
-- [ ] Try to detect wrong Anki config (parse AnkiConnect error and act accordingly)
+- [ ] Try to detect wrong Anki settings (parse AnkiConnect error and act accordingly)
 - [ ] LaTeX lint on the fly?
 - [ ] LaTeX live preview?
 - [ ] Define special keywords on the front and back?
 E.g. !PROOF! or !REMARK!